GitoriousLispBackup/eql/README.txt

 REQUIREMENTS
 ============

-* ECL >= 10.4 Unicode (./configure --enable-unicode); threads needed for both "-qtpl" and "-slime"
+* ECL >= 10.4 unicode; threads needed for both "-qtpl" and "-slime"
 * Qt  >= 4.6 http://qt.nokia.com/

-* any Slime that plays together with your ECL version (requires ECL threads)
+* Slime: any version that plays together with your ECL version (requires ECL threads)
+  NB: - the new Slime integration has been tested with ECL 12.7.1 only (new thread mode)
+      - on Windows you'll need the latest ECL version from git